Planet

 3. Phishing attacks

 One of the most common threats in the UAE is fake email newsletters sent on behalf of well-known crypto exchanges.
 Residents of Dubai receive emails supposedly from Binance or Kraken, requesting account verification.
 Clicking on the link leads to a fake website through which fraudsters gain access to victims’ wallets.
-These attacks are particularly actively spread through WhatsApp and Telegram.
+These attacks are particularly active and spread through WhatsApp and Telegram.

 4. Raffles and fake gifts

-On social media, messages about supposedly free cryptocurrency giveaways from “Elon Musk”, “Binance Exchange” or “Dubai Blockchain Week” are increasingly appearing.
+On social media, messages about supposedly free cryptocurrency giveaways from “Elon Musk”, “Binance Exchange,” or “Dubai Blockchain Week” are increasingly appearing.
 Participants are asked to transfer a small amount to receive a “bonus”.
 Such giveaways are 100% fraud.
-In Dubai, such fakes are actively spread at events, in chats or even through personal meetings.
+In Dubai, such fakes are actively spread at events, in chats, or even through personal meetings.

 5. Investment traps